MD-Zayed-Al-Sajed/logistream-aiops-stream-engine/README.md

 - Containerized Cloud-Native Deployment: Managed the full SDLC of a fully containerized environment, ensuring the platform is scalable, observable, and capable of handling heterogeneous data sources with sub-second latency. ✅

-- Implemented Predictive Analytics & ML: Replaced traditional batch reporting with in-flight feature engineering and machine learning to detect anomalies and predict logistics delays before they impact operations. 🛠️
+- Implemented Predictive Analytics & ML: Replaced batch reporting with in-flight feature engineering and machine learning to detect anomalies and predict logistics delays before they impact operations. 🛠️✅

 - Developed Live Decision Dashboards: Created responsive React-based dashboards that consume live JSON streams via WebSockets, providing stakeholders with instant operational insights and automated system alerts. 🛠️✅